 How does it work?

-In a regular bond fund, NAV falls whenever there is a rise in interest rates.
+In a regular, NAV falls whenever there is a rise in interest rates.
 That’s because of the inverse relationship between interest rates and bond prices.
 After all, the prices of bonds have to fall to reflect the new bond yield which is higher now.
 Also, the more the tenure of the bond holding, the greater is the price/NAV correction, as it has to adjust for the lower coupon of that many years.

 While these funds are best positioned to benefit from rising interest rates, the investor needs to keep a long-term focus in their portfolio construction process.
 Any attempt to tweak the portfolio in order to benefit from any short-term market trends could actually backfire.